Advertising

 Diablo 4: Belial dominates Season 8, but does he convince?

-Diablo 4 Season 8 offers solid fun and polished gameplay, but suffers from repetition and an underwhelming rewards system.
+Diablo 4 Season 8 offers solid fun and refined gameplay, but suffers from repetition and a less-than-expected reward system.
 7

 Narrative 6